 The Samsung Galaxy series is a dominant force in the mobile phone world that rivals Apple itself, and it continues to be at the top during this industry-shaking transition to 5G.

 There is no one best Android phone, and that speaks to the versatility of Android as an operating system.
-Whatever your needs might be, however niche or hard to accommodate, you can bet that an Android system exists for you.
+Whatever your needs, however niche or hard to accommodate, you can bet that an Android system exists for you.

-Whether you are choosing between high-profile companies like Samsung or Google, or if you are just looking for the cheapest option available, the wide breadth of Android options is staggering to see.
+Whether you are choosing between high-profile companies like Samsung or Google or looking for the cheapest option, the wide breadth of Android options is staggering.

 As we transition into a 5G world, these brands are doing more and more to try and innovate and get the next big Android phone on the market.
-Keep an eye on the brands above to see what they do next and how the landscape of Android phones is going to evolve.
+Keep an eye on the brands above to see what they do next and how the landscape of Android phones will evolve.

-However, consider the phones discussed above if you are interested in moving on from your iPhone and picking up an Android.
-While they all have their pros and cons, none of the phones on this list are bad, and all of them would be perfectly good options for your first Android phone.
+However, consider the phones discussed above if you want to move on from your iPhone and pick up an Android.
+While they all have pros and cons, none of the phones on this list are bad, and they would be outstanding options for your first Android phone.

-Consider what you need out of your mobile phone, go back over the different Android options above, and decide from there.
+Consider what your mobile phone needs, go back over the different Android options above, and decide from there.